Codename: Outbreak: Gameplay

-Story
+Plot

 During the early 21st century, a meteor storm strikes an open valley in the United States.
 Police, science teams and Marine units are dispatched to investigate.
 They disappear shortly after.
 In the opening cut-scene, an advance team is operating when it is reported some of the men have stopped broadcasting on the radios.
 Captain Wilson, leader of the team, and his friend Steve suddenly come under fire from their comrades.
 As they retreat for aerial pickup, Steve is wounded.
 As Wilson desperately waits for the transport to arrive, an unknown beast suddenly leaps at Wilson and the screen blacks out.

 Shortly after this, an advanced organization is starting to learn about what is happening in the zone in order to understand the nature of the situation and initiate a counter-attack against the aliens.
 To achieve this, an advanced strike force (players and AI-controlled soldiers) investigate to find the Marines and police that have been infected by parasites.

 Shortly after, an advanced research facility is established to fulfill the needs of studying the invaders.
 Shortly after completion and commencing of operations, the facility itself is plagued by the aliens and it is not long before everyone is infected.
 Once again, the strike force must enter the fray.
 They first break inside the facility from the outside perimeter, encountering new foes such as mutated beasts, like the one who attacked Captain Wilson, and tanks.
 Once inside, they must gather intelligence and clear out the threat.
 Inside, they discover yet another surviving scientist.
 The team escort the scientist by re-emerging outside to ambushes from more infected forces.
 After clearing the enemy out, the team reaches an extraction point close to where they breached the facility earlier.